 - You must tell the other party that they have the right to appear if they wish to object.

 CALL NOW TO MAKE AN APPOINTMENT FOR A FREE CONSULTATION

-For more information on ex parte orders, click on one of the following links:
+For more information on other subjects that require court orders, click on one of the following links: